richkuz/schema-tools/README.md

 rake -T | grep " schema:"
 ```

+Available schema tasks:
+- `schema:migrate[alias_name]` - Migrate to a specific alias schema or migrate all schemas
+- `schema:new` - Create a new alias with sample schema
+- `schema:close[name]` - Close an index or alias
+- `schema:delete[name]` - Hard delete an index (only works on closed indexes) or delete an alias
+- `schema:drop[alias_name]` - Delete an alias (does not delete the index)
+- `schema:download` - Download schema from an existing alias or index
+- `schema:alias` - Create an alias for an existing index
+- `schema:seed` - Seed data to a live index
+- `schema:diff` - Compare all schemas to their corresponding downloaded alias settings and mappings

 ### Download an existing schema

 Run `rake schema:download` to download a schema from an existing alias or index: